rpriam/narremgen-code/examples/readme.md

 Examples of merged re-written documents (TeX + PDFLaTeX) <br>
-They are written text from the original neutral to varied styles.
+They are written text from the original neutral to varied styles. <br>
 Note: these documents are for research or informed user only.

 | ID | Corpus | n_texts | File